kriti613/Word-Counter/README.md

+# Word count

-# Word count is the number of words in a document or
-passage of text.
+Word Counter is the number of words in a document or passage of text.
 A word counter is a useful tool for writers to see the count of the total number of words in their article.

-## Some pointers to keep in mind while
-building a word counter app are:
+## Some pointers to keep in mind while building a word counter app are:

 a.
 It requires you to build an app that can parse texts and show the number of words.